ibexa/documentation-user/docs/content_management/block_reference.md

 ## Personalized block

-Showcases recommended Content items or products triggered by specific scenarios for end users.
+Showcases recommended content items or products triggered by specific scenarios for end users.
 Enhances user experience by suggesting tailored options for various situations.
 On the **Properties** tab, set values in the following fields: